 Tinnitus and Hearing Damage Claims

 You may be entitled to compensation if your tinnitus – a condition that causes ringing or buzzing in your ears – and hearing loss has been caused by exposure to excessive noise, either at work or due to an accident caused by someone else.
-Our specialist injury solicitors at WINWales deal with all types of tinnitus and hearing damage claims.
-We work hard to negotiate settlements for hearing damage or loss due to negligence.
+The specialist injury solicitors on the WINWales panel deal with all types of tinnitus and hearing damage claims.
+They work hard to negotiate settlements for hearing damage or loss due to negligence.

 If you suspect that your hearing loss or tinnitus has been caused by workplace-related negligence, contact us today.
-After submitting your information, one of our experienced solicitors will work closely with you to understand the impact of your injury.
-We then gather all the evidence needed to ensure a successful claim.
-We work hard to get compensation for lost wages, expenses for hearing aids and other treatment, and additional damages related to the impacts tinnitus or hearing damage has had on your life.
+After submitting your information, one of our panel of experienced solicitors will work closely with you to understand the impact of your injury.
+They then gather all the evidence needed to ensure a successful claim.
+They work hard to get compensation for lost wages, expenses for hearing aids and other treatment, and additional damages related to the impacts tinnitus or hearing damage has had on your life.

 Jonathon Lee Jarman